 What if I told you that there is no mention of Easter in the New Testament?
 And conversely, that Easter traditions are mentioned in the Old Testament—the Hebrew Bible—and that it even describes Israelites celebrating “Easter” many centuries before Christianity?

 Have you ever wondered where the many peculiar Easter traditions came from?
 What do painted eggs, bunnies and hot cross buns have to do with Jesus?
-Why is the crucifixion marked on “Good Friday” and the resurrection on “Easter Sunday,” less than two full days and nights later—when Jesus said that he would be buried for “three days and three nights” (and that as the sole proof of his Messiahship, no less)?
+Why is the crucifixion marked on “Good Friday” and the resurrection on “Easter Sunday,” less than two full days and nights later—when Jesus said that he would be buried for “three days and three nights” (and that as a sole sign of his Messiahship, no less)?

 Christmas and Easter are two of the most widely celebrated holidays on the Christian calendar.
 Yet as we have examined in the past regarding Christmas, there is no mention of Easter in the New Testament, but some strikingly apt descriptions in the Hebrew Bible.